datastructures-js/priority-queue/README.md

 ```

 ### back
-returns an element with a lowest priority in the queue.
+peeks on the value with a lowest priority in the queue.

 ```js
 console.log(carsQueue.front()); //